Ski Wax History

 Here is a little glimpse of the history of ski wax as told on www.wikipedia.org.
-Click here to learn more about ski wax
+Click here to learn more about ski wax on wikipedia.

 "Johannes Scheffer in Argentoratensis Lapponić (History of Lapland) in 1673 probably gave the first recorded instruction for ski wax application He advised skiers to use pine tar pitch and rosin.